Signed in as:

 If you have run headlong into one of these situations, and need assistance with pet food or supplies, please contact us.
 We will do the best we can to help.

 Sometimes people are in very difficult situations.
 Sometimes people love their pets so much, that love keeps them from getting help for themselves.
 Sometimes, that means staying is a situation of domestic violence, because they can't go to a victim's shelter with their animals.
-Sometimes it means not seeking treatment for an illness because there is no one that could care for their pet(s) while they are away.
+Sometimes it means not seeking treatment for a health issue because there is no one that could care for their pet(s) while they are away.
 Sometimes, a person might have lost their home, through no fault of their own, and in order to survive, they feel that they have to surrender their pet, but can't bear to lose their pet, too.
 That's where "Soft Landings" can step up to help.

-Our Soft Landings program provides short-term foster care for the pets that might otherwise have to be surrendered, or might prevent the human from getting the help they need.
-We will provide food, veterinary care, and a loving home for the pet for a limited time, allowing the human to get back on their feet.
+Our Soft Landings program provides short-term foster care for the pets that might otherwise have to be surrendered or might prevent the human from getting the help they need.
+We will provide food, veterinary care, and loving home for the pet for a limited time, allowing the human to get back on their feet.
 Of course, this foster care is provided free of charge to the pet's owner.
 Once their lives have stabilized, the pet is returned and they can live happily ever after!